Port Chester, New York: History

 Steamships regularly sailed from Port Chester to New York City from 1870 until the First World War.
-The last two decades of the nineteenth century saw public services expand, and roads were widened and paved in the 1920s.
-From the first and second world wars, over 5,000 men from Port Chester served.
+The last two decades of the 19th century saw public services expand, and roads were widened and paved in the 1920s.
+Over 5,000 men from Port Chester served in the First and Second World Wars.
 After the Second World War, numerous corporations established headquarters or production centers in Port Chester.
-Examples include Life Savers, whose former factory is now a residential building, which is evidence of Port Chester's progression from an industrial center to a suburban residential municipality.
+Examples include Life Savers, whose former factory is now a residential building, evidence of Port Chester's progression from an industrial center to a suburban residential municipality.

-On June 30, 1974 an infamous nightclub fire killed 24 young men and women.
-The fire at Gulliver's was the deadliest dance club fire in the United States in more than a generation (the Cocoanut Grove fire in Boston, on November 28, 1942, had killed 491, and the Happy Land fire in the Bronx, on March 25, 1990, was to kill 87), and it called attention to the dangers of herding young people into windowless underground rooms without smoke alarms, sprinklers, fire-resistant walls, or limits on occupancy.
+On June 30, 1974, a nightclub fire killed 24 people.
+The Gulliver's nightclub fire was the deadliest dance club fire in the U.S. in more than a generation (the November 28, 1942, Cocoanut Grove fire in Boston killed 491), and called attention to the dangers of herding young people into windowless underground rooms without smoke alarms, sprinklers, fire-resistant walls, or occupancy limits.

-Despite the tragedy of Gulliver's, comprehensive New York State Fire Code reform would not be seen until the 1980s.
-Fire code enforcement continues to be a top priority in Port Chester to this day.
+Despite the fire, there was no comprehensive New York State Fire Code reform until the 1980s.
+Fire code enforcement remains a top priority in Port Chester.

-In 1999, the village of Port Chester established a "redevelopment area" and relegated regulatory authority within that area to private developer Gregory Wasser (from G&S Port Chester, LLC), including power to condemn private property.
-The decision has spawned several lawsuits, including Brody v.
+In 1999, the village of Port Chester established a "redevelopment area" and relegated regulatory authority in that area to private developer Gregory Wasser from G&S Port Chester, LLC, including power to condemn private property.
+The decision spawned several lawsuits, including Brody v.
 Village of Port Chester, Edward Eways v.
 Village of Port Chester, and Didden v.
 Village of Port Chester.

-Since the late twentieth and early twenty-first century, Port Chester has undergone several redevelopment proposals and projects.
-The Port Chester Historical Society is a dedicated group of community members dedicated to learning and teaching the public about Port Chester local history.
+In the late 20th and early 21st century, Port Chester underwent several redevelopment proposals and projects.
+The Port Chester Historical Society is dedicated to learning and teaching the public about Port Chester's history.